-Arrive in Singapore and transfer to the Crown Plaza Changi for an afternoon at leisure.
-Gather this evening for a welcome dinner and briefing.
+Upon arrival, transfer to your hotel, with the afternoon at leisure.
+Gather at the hotel this evening for a welcome dinner and overnight.

 The phenomenal biodiversity of Bunaken has been protected as a national park since 1991 and its crystal-clear waters offer some of the best snorkeling and diving in Indonesia.
 Spend the morning here, exploring the reefs and drop-off walls adorned with myriad soft corals.
 Dense schools of blue-striped and yellow-tailed fusiliers are some of the 100 species of fish you may spot here.
 After lunch, visit Siladeng Island for additional snorkeling and diving opportunities.

-After a morning at leisure, transfer to the airport for independent flights, arriving in the USA the same day.
+Board your independent flight, arriving in the USA the same day.

-All accommodations in hotels and onboard as outlined in the itinerary, all meals onboard and group meals ashore, including soft drinks, beer, and wine with lunch and dinner; arrival and departure transfers on group dates; services of the expedition staff, including lectures, briefings, slide/film shows; all group activities and excursions; landing and port fees; all gratuities; emergency medical coverage (maximum benefit per paying passenger of $50,000)*; evacuation coverage (maximum benefit per paying passenger of $75,000)*.
+All accommodations in hotels and onboard as outlined in the itinerary, all meals onboard and group meals ashore, including soft drinks, beer, and wine with lunch and dinner; gear certificate; arrival and departure transfers on group dates; services of the expedition staff, including lectures, briefings, slide/film shows; all group activities and excursions; landing and port fees; all gratuities; limited emergency medical and evacuation coverage.
+Subject to change without notice.

-All air transportation; excess baggage charges; airport arrival and departure taxes; transfers for independent arrivals and departures; passport and/or visa fees; travel insurance; items of a personal nature such as laundry, bar charges, alcoholic beverages, email/fax/telephone charges.
+All air transportation; excess baggage charges; airport arrival and departure taxes; transfers for independent arrivals and departures; passport and/or visa fees; travel insurance; items of a personal nature such as laundry, bar charges, alcoholic beverages (other than listed above), email/fax/telephone charges.